vwt-digital-solutions/snb-structured-email-parser/functions/msg-to-html-body/README.md

 # Consume Email
-This function consumes messages containing e-mails posted on a Pub/Sub Topic, parses them and sends them to another topic.
+This function consumes JSON messages, fills the fields into a HTML template, and sends the HTML template via a JSON message to another topic.

 ## Setup
 1. Make sure a ```config.py``` file exists within the directory, based on the [config.example.py](config.example.py), with the correct configuration: